analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad717x_iio/ad717x_iio.rst

 Hardware Connections
 ====================

-Required: SDP-K1 (or alternative Mbed enabled controller board), EVAL-AD717x board and USB cable.
+Required: SDP-K1 (or alternative Mbed enabled controller board or an STM32 board), EVAL-AD717x board and USB cable.

-Connect the EVAL-AD717x board to SDP-K1 board (or any other Mbed enabled controller board) using jumper wires.
+Connect the EVAL-AD717x board to SDP-K1 board (or any other Mbed enabled controller board or an STM32 board) using jumper wires.
 Connect SDP-K1 board to the PC using the USB cable.

    .. image:: /source/projects/ad717x_iio/ad717x_hardware_interface.png
       :width: 600